rrthomas/bee/README.md

 https://github.com/rrthomas/bee

 Bee is a simple virtual machine designed for the Forth language.
 It uses word-based threaded code.
-It has been implemented in C (for POSIX systems).
-All memory references are bounds checked.
 An I/O library is implemented.

 Bee’s small instruction set is easy to implement, yet also easy to use to write a naive Forth compiler with reasonable performance.